brainhack-vandy/NeuroPreprocessing/README.md

 ```
-$ python setup.py sdist bdist_wheel (this command should create the distribution folder (dist))
+$ python setup.py sdist bdist_wheel (this command should creates the distribution folder (dist))
-$ twine check dist/*   (this check the package and return errors if any)
+$ twine check dist/*   (check the package)
 ```

-Now, to upload the package to PyPI, we create an account on PyPI and obtain the API key.
-Using the API key, we create a ".pypirc" file and save it in the home folder (~/.pypirc).
-We can then upload the package to PyPI as follows.
+To upload the package to PyPI, we wstart by creating an account on PyPI and acquiring the API key.
+Utilize the API key to generate a ".pypirc" file, saving it in the home folder (~/.pypirc).
+An example of the .pypirc file is provided.
+Following these steps, we proceed to upload the package to PyPI as outlined below.

 ```
 $ twine upload dist/*